-This section defines and describes the objectives and practical measures for protecting people and places from hazards and risk, describes how nominated quantitative standards and indicators may be achieved for hazard and risk management, and how the achievement of the objectives will be monitored, audited and managed.
+This section of the EIS should describe the potential hazards and risk that may be associated with the proposal, including consideration of both natural and man-made hazards.
+This section should also define and describe the objectives and practical measures for protecting people and places from hazards and risk, describes how nominated quantitative standards and indicators may be achieved for hazard and risk management, and how the achievement of the objectives will be monitored, audited and managed.
+The principles of State Planning Policy 1/03 should be used with respect to flood, bushfire and landslide.